OiBoii/Interactive-Lab-Hub/Lab6/readme.md

 **Record someone trying out your design**

-if the name is sterling archer - your identity is confirmed by the chatbot.
+If the name is Sterling Archer - your identity is confirmed by the chatbot.

 [Video](https://drive.google.com/file/d/1fro_dOdYBeOKUaxCuDcNCnNw5YZE4Ui9/view?usp=sharing)

+Note that it's really hard to hear the reply because I was not close enought to the speaker.
+You have to listen carefully at the end!